 Although it is commonly assumed that a syndicated columnist began her column-writing career at a small local newspaper, this is not a requirement for syndication.
 Before being published anywhere else, some columnists submit their work to individual newspapers and syndication services.
 It is often the key to a columnist’s success if a newspaper or service decides to publish the column and it is well received.

 Through the Internet, bloggers can sometimes become syndicated columnists.
-A writer may write a blog for a Web site that is later published an online newspaper or magazine.
+A writer may write a blog for a Web site that is later published by an online newspaper or magazine.
 Because columnists are traditionally limited to 600 words, a relatively low word count for a blogger, a blogger may have to edit their work in this case.
 Print syndicates will charge a fee to distribute a writer’s column.
 Other websites provide free subscriptions to online publications that are updated on a regular basis.

 Both syndicated and independent columnists were traditionally humorists for many years.
 Today’s newspapers, both hard and soft copies, frequently publish daily columns with strong political opinions on current events or popular global topics.
 Traditionally, these opinion pieces were one-time columns expressing the editor’s viewpoints.

 Other well-known syndicated newspaper columns have offered dating advice as well as tips on etiquette and social behavior.
-A few writers have made a name for themselves penning celebrity and socialite gossip columns.
+A few writers have made a name for themselves by penning celebrity and socialite gossip columns.
 Some syndicated columnists have found success writing about money, economics, and sports.
 Magazine columnists usually write about topics that are related to the publication’s theme.

 Many syndicated columnists credit their success to their in-depth knowledge of a particular subject.
 Others attribute their success to their obsession with a particular point of view, which their writing reflects in a way that the general public finds amusing or interesting.
 A strong point of view expressed with zeal appears to be the key to becoming a successful syndicated columnist.